We have increased our service numbers to up to 140, which feels like a good maximum capacity, according to North

 We realize that opinions about masks and government mandates cover a wide spectrum.
 We are choosing to exercise our Christian liberty to seek the interest of others above our own.
 We pray that we will be known by the grace and mercy we extend one another.

 - Bulletins: We will project all service content.
-Some bulletins will be available for those who want them.
+Some bulletins will be available (as you enter the worship area) for those who want them.

-- Offering: Offering plates will not be passed during the service.
-There will be a basket as you enter if you want to give your offering that way.
+- Offering: Offering plates are being passed during the service.
 You can still mail in your offering or give online through the church center app or by following the link on the website home page

-- After worship: Please gather outside to have conversations as you continue to social distance.
+- After worship: Please gather outside to have conversations, weather permitting.

 Will there be children’s programming?